awsdocs/amazon-comprehend-developer-guide/doc_source/custom-copy-sharing.md

 #### IAM policy statement<a name="custom-copy-sharing-prerequisites-permissions-iam"></a>

 Before you can add a resource\-based policy to a custom model, you require permissions in AWS Identity and Access Management \(IAM\)\.
-Your IAM user or group must have a policy attached so you can create, get, and delete model policies, as shown in the following example\.
+Your user, group, or role must have a policy attached so you can create, get, and delete model policies, as shown in the following example\.

 **Example IAM policy to manage resource\-based policies for custom models**